DPA (GDPR)

 • (b) without prejudice to the generality of clause 8 of the Standard Contractual Clauses (as applicable), taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the security measures set out in Schedule 3 are:

-6. Security and Audits
+1. Security and Audits

 6.1 Security Measures.
-FingerprintJS shall implement and maintain appropriate technical and organisational security measures to protect Customer Personal Data from Security Incidents and to preserve the security and confidentiality of the Customer Personal Data, in accordance with FingerprintJS' security standards described in Schedule 3 (“Security Measures”).
+FingerprintJS shall implement and maintain appropriate technical and organizational security measures to protect Customer Personal Data from Security Incidents and to preserve the security and confidentiality of the Customer Personal Data, in accordance with FingerprintJS' security standards described in Schedule 3 (“Security Measures”).

 6.2 Confidentiality of Processing.
-FingerprintJS shall ensure that any person who is authorised by FingerprintJS to process Customer Personal Data (including its staff, agents and subcontractors) shall be under an appropriate obligation of confidentiality (whether a contractual or statutory duty).
+FingerprintJS shall ensure that any person who is authorized by FingerprintJS to process Customer Personal Data (including its staff, agents and subcontractors) shall be under an appropriate obligation of confidentiality (whether a contractual or statutory duty).

 6.4 Updates to Security Measures.
-Customer acknowledges that the Security Measures are subject to technical progress and development and that FingerprintJS may, by written notice to the Customer, update or modify the Security Measures from time to time following any review by FingerprintJS of the Security Measures in accordance with clause 8.6 of the Standard Contractual Clauses, provided that such updates and modifications do not result in the degradation of the overall level of protection afforded to the Customer Personal Data by FingerprintJS under this DPA.
+Customer acknowledges that the Security Measures are subject to technical progress and development and that FingerprintJS may, by written notice to the Customer, update or modify the Security Measures from time to time following any review by FingerprintJS of the Security Measures (including in accordance with clause 8.6 of the Standard Contractual Clauses), provided that such updates and modifications do not result in the degradation of the overall level of protection afforded to the Customer Personal Data by FingerprintJS under this DPA.

 6.5 Audits.
-With respect to any audits conducted under clauses 8.9(c) and (d) of the Standard Contractual Clauses, the parties agree that:
+With respect to any audits conducted under clauses 8.9(c) and (d) of the Standard Contractual Clauses, the Parties agree that:

 • (a) all such audits shall be conducted: